symbiotejs/docsite/md/TypeScript.md

 * We don't want to have any excess project rebuilds during development
 * We don't want to fight the own TypeScript [issues](https://github.com/microsoft/TypeScript/issues)

-So, we use [JSDoc type annotations](https://www.typescriptlang.org/docs/handbook/jsdoc-supported-types.html) for TypeScript static analysis support.
+So, we use [JSDoc type annotations](https://www.typescriptlang.org/docs/handbook/intro-to-js-ts.html) for TypeScript static analysis support during development.

-> We planning to add some additional instructions for TypeScript developers in the near future.
+Also we provide type definitions ([*.d.ts files](https://www.typescriptlang.org/docs/handbook/declaration-files/dts-from-js.html)) for the TypeScript projects in our packages.

+Check the [JSDoc Reference](https://www.typescriptlang.org/docs/handbook/jsdoc-supported-types.html) page in TypeScript official documentation.